bmayhook9-bit/fanteam-optimizer-demo/docs/TRANSPARENCY.md

 # Algorithm Transparency

-This project documents how fantasy projections are derived and adjusted.
+This document explains how projections are produced and adjusted.
+It will evolve with community feedback and validation.

-## NFL Projection Conversion
+## NFL Conversion Pipeline (MVP “gold thread”)
-1. **Normalize stats** – missing values default to zero.
+1. **Normalize raw stats** to per-game/per-snap units and fill missing values with conservative defaults.
-2. **Apply FanTeam scoring** – see `src/features/optimizer/math/scoring.ts`.
+2. **Apply FanTeam scoring** via pure functions (`src/features/optimizer/math/scoring.ts`), using named constants (no magic numbers).
-3. **Estimate variance** – floor and ceiling use ±20% of the mean.
-4. **Calibration** – multipliers from `calibration.json` scale mean/floor/ceiling.

-These assumptions will evolve with further research and community feedback.
+3. **Variance model** to estimate floor/ceiling from the mean (simple, documented assumption; subject to refinement).
+4. **Calibration** using versioned factors in `calibration.json` applied by `calibrateProjection()` to correct systemic bias.

+## Assumptions & Limitations
+- Variance is a placeholder; to be refined with holdout evaluation.
+- Ownership is not modeled yet; proxy fields may be added later.
+- Factors are sport-specific; current validation is **NFL only**.

+## Transparency & Reproducibility
+- All math implemented as pure, typed functions with inline comments.
+- Constants are named and explained with references in code comments.
+- Calibration factors are versioned JSON and easy to review or revert.